open-s4c/benchkit/docs/benchmark.md

         # TODO: Add your run variables here
         return ["importantRunVariable", "importantVariable"]

-    # Deprecated, but since it is still called inside of the framework, it should still be overwritten, but only an empty array should be returned.
-    @staticmethod
-    def get_tilt_var_names() -> List[str]:
-        return []

     # Build the source code using the values required for the current experiment
     def build_bench(
         self,